ntnunk/ntnunk.github.io/content/tech/2017_09_29_esp8266-using-i2c-with-mongoose-os.md

 I'm relatively new to both Mongoose and the ESP8266 but so far I really like them both.
 That said, I had trouble finding a good source of information for Mongoose and I2C.
 It took me piecing things together from various places and some good ol' experimentation to figure it out.
-It ended up being far easier than I thought once I got all the pieces lined up so I'm documenting it here so that it's a resource for myself and anyone else who has the same problems or questions I did.
+Getting everything working  ended up being far easier than I thought once I got all the pieces lined up.
+I'm documenting it here so that it's a resource for myself and anyone else who has the same problems or questions I did.

-First up, the app needs to have I2C enabled and the relevant library added.
-This is accomplished via mos.yml, the primary YAML configuration file in the app's root directory.
-To start with, enable I2C in the config section:
+First up, the Mongoose app needs to have I2C enabled and the relevant library added.
+This is accomplished via mos.yml, Mongoose's primary YAML configuration file in the app's root directory.
+Begin by enabling I2C in the config section:

 ```yaml
 # mos.yml